nwhitehead/vida/README.md

 ## Requirements

 * Linux only (for now)
-* LuaJit 2.0+
+* LuaJIT 2.0+
 * A working copy of clang or gcc available from the command line

 ## How to use

-You include the vida module as normal.
+You include the Vida module as normal.
 Call `vida.source` to provide C code together with a C interface that will be passed along to FFI.
 The return value will be the FFI namespace of the loaded dynamic library.